 However diverse our internal makeup may be, in order to survive we need, continually, to make sense of our surroundings and our own location and orientation in those surroundings.
 So the repertoire of internal models and sub-models that are used to construct the perceived world, with its stationary and moving objects, has to include a self-model.
 Simultaneously with other models, this has to be fitted to the incoming sensory data including, now, internal data from one's own body, such as proprioceptive data about limb positions.
 The end result is a single spatiotemporal model of oneself in one's surroundings.
 If this model-fitting process fails, one may become `disoriented'.
 Because of the need to coordinate internal decisions with external events in fast-moving situations, the model property called perceived time must be a single property, defined consistently, of the entire model of oneself in one's surroundings.
 It is this single model property that represents not only the `when' of when a ball is hit, or a piano key struck, but also the `when' of taking decisions or initiating action.
 Because cortical processing is necessary to arrive at even a snap decision, the perceived `when' of such a decision must, inevitably, be preceded by cortical activity, such as that causing Grey Walter's slide projector to advance.

-Footnote on free will: At the 2013 Hay-on-Wye Festival, consultant psychiatrist Mark Salter provoked us with 'Free will is a biologically indispensable illusion.'
+Footnote on free will: At the 2013 Hay-on-Wye Festival, where I gave a talk on some of the above, consultant psychiatrist Mark Salter provoked us with 'Free will is a biologically indispensable illusion.'
 I agree with this rather neat statement, but would add that free will and the sense of self are socially indispensable realities.

 There is no conflict between the two statements!
 They belong to different levels of description.
-Among the many interesting contributions at the Festival I was also struck by some from my cosmologist colleague George F. R. Ellis, underlining the point that to make sense of our surroundings it's essential to recognize many levels of description -- reflecting the many hierarchical layers of complexity in the real world, and their `emergent properties'.
-That point is also well made, I think, in the abovementioned Cohen and Stewart work (The Collapse of Chaos, Penguin 1994).
+Among the many interesting contributions at the Festival I was also struck by some from my cosmologist colleague George F. R. Ellis, famous in scientific circles for his classic work with Stephen Hawking.
+George underlined the point that to make sense of our surroundings it's essential to recognize many levels of description -- reflecting the many hierarchical layers of complexity in the real world, and their `emergent properties'.
+That point is also well made, I think, in the abovementioned Cohen and Stewart work (The Collapse of Chaos, Penguin 1994) and, more recently and even more cogently, in a molecular-biological context, by the physiologist Denis Noble (The Music of Life: Biology Beyond Genes, Oxford 2006).